-7. The Value of Immigration to the United States
+7. The Value of Immigrants to the United States

 10. A Christian Response to the Immigration Dilemma

-Appendix 3: Ministries and Organizations Serving Immigrants and Refugees in the United States
+Appendix 3: Ministries and Organizations Serving Refugees and Other Immigrants in the United States

 Appendix 4: Ministries and Organizations Addressing the Root Causes of Immigration